jrathlev/Delphi-Windows-Portable-Devices/Readme.md

 - Transfer content on or off for a portable device
 - Register or unregister for portable device events

-The sample is provided as a Delphi console application:
+#### Files:

-- Program **WpdSample.dpr** - Sample program
+- **WpdSample.dpr** - Sample program

+## VCL applcation sample:
+The Delphi VCL sample demonstrates the following tasks:
+- Building a list of available portable devices
+- Building a directory tree of the selected portable device
+- Selecting a directory and displaying the associated files
-Delphi VCL sample to copy files from a portable device to a Windows directory:
+- Copying the selected files to a Windows directory

+#### Files:
-- Program **PortableCopy.dpr** - VCL sample project file
+- **PortableCopy.dpr** - VCL sample project file
 - Unit **PortCopyMain.pas** - Main unit of sample project

-Required units:
+## Required units:
 - Unit **IStreamApi.pas** - Replaces some declarations in Winapi.ActiveX
 - Unit **PortableDeviceDefs.pas** - Types and constants from PortableDevice.h
 - Unit **PortableDeviceApi.pas** - Delphi interface to Windows Portable Device